 As The Marsh continues to support Neville in the newly implemented Wellness Case Management position, a continued focus on equine assisted learning and fitness will ensue.
 With the implementation of this new position paired with Neville’s expertise this will provide multiple opportunities for growth and expansion to reach more children.
 “We have experienced significant success through our equine and fitness initiatives,” Neville said.
 “We hope to continue to grow these programs to serve more children in our community.”

-The Marsh Foundation is a not-for-profit children’s services agency that provides services in a variety of settings.
-Services include group homes, family foster care (ages 0-17), an intensive treatment program, adoption and independent living services.
-Located in Van Wert, Ohio, the organization’s group homes are licensed for up to 30 children ages 7 – 17, offers an on-campus school for grades 2-12 and provides a variety of clinical services to group home residents, foster care children and community members.
+The Marsh Foundation is a not-for-profit children services agency that provides services for youth and families in a variety of settings.
+Services include residential care, family foster care (ages 0-17), adoption and independent living services.
+Located in Van Wert, Ohio, the organization is licensed to provide on-campus services for up to 30 children, offers an on-campus school for grades 2-12, and provides a variety of clinical services to campus residents, foster care children and community members throughout western Ohio.

 Photo caption: Marsh’s Wellness Case Manager Abby Neville joined forces with two youth and placed third in the recent CrossFit “Get Tanked” competition in Tiffin, Ohio.